Black eye color in people

 Dark brown eyes (black eye color) contain more melanin, the pigment that determines eye color.

-The color is darker the more melanin there is.
+The darker the color, the more melanin it contains.
 60 to 76 percent of the global population has brown eyes!
-Individuals with dark brown eyes have more melanin on the rear layer of their iris, while eyes with very little (or no) melanin on the front layer of the iris seem more blue, green, or even hazel.
+Individuals with dark brown eyes have more melanin on the rear layer of their iris, whereas those with very little (or no) melanin on the front layer of the iris appear more blue, green, or even hazel.
 The color of your eyes might be brown, blue, green, gray, hazel, or black (dark brown)

 What is the color of your eyes?
 Your eye color not only affects your look; it also reveals information about the amount of melanin in your iris, your heritage, and maybe even your health.
 Melanin, which darkens your eye colors, is the real pigment that provides the eye color.
 Brown is the most frequent eye color because of the gene groups that lead your eye to have more melanin.
 Blue eyes have the least melanin, whereas brown eyes have the most.
 Those with brown eye color seem to be at a greater risk of acquiring cataracts.